 Bankruptcy and Tax Debt

-When you are sure just how much you really owe to Canada Revenue Agency (CRA) (formerly Revenue Canada) and have considered less serious solutions, your final possibility is to resolve your income tax debts in bankruptcy.
+When you are sure just how much income tax you really owe to CRA, and have considered less serious solutions (see our info on Consumer Proposal), your final possibility is to resolve your income tax debts with bankruptcy.

-Solution 4: File for Bankruptcy
+Filing for Bankruptcy